 In addition, there are events and situations which cannot be reduced in a prenuptial agreement such as provisions that limit child support rights.
 While the above requirements if not met may be the basis of setting aside the entire prenuptial agreement, provisions that are against public policy or limit child support may not be enforceable, however, may leave other parts of the prenuptial agreement in full force and effect.

-Have Questions and Want to Speak With an Arlington, Texas Prenuptial Agreement Lawyer?
+Have Questions and Want to Speak With an Arlington, TX Prenuptial Agreement Lawyer?